minttu/cses.py/README.rst

    cses test
-       [-k --keep-going] Wont stop at the first failed test [--full] Prints the full input, expected output and actual output tests the file locally cses run
+       [-k --keep-going] Wont stop at the first failed test [--full] Prints the full input, expected output and actual output [-d --diff] Shows a diff between the expected and actual output tests the file locally cses run
        runs the file